Cracker Barrel’s virtual brand debuts new chicken sandwich: ‘Excited to enter the competition’ - NewsBreak

 The new sandwich from Chicken n’ Biscuits features hand-breaded fried chicken with pickles and Duke’s mayonnaise, all served on a brioche bun.
 The dish comes with a side of steak fries.

-The brand’s press release didn’t specify a price, but menus from DoorDash and UberEats in several markets advertise the sandwich (and a side of steak fries) for $9.99.ALSO ON WJBF: Tiger’s Masters round ‘remarkable,’ PT specialist says
+The brand’s press release didn’t specify a price, but menus from DoorDash and UberEats in several markets advertise the sandwich (and a side of steak fries) for $9.99.Is a 4-day workweek beneficial?
+What a business expert says

 Customers can order the sandwich through an on-demand delivery app from 10:30 a.m. to 9 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.